rslifka/elasticity/README.md

   @slave_instance_type = "m1.small"
 </pre>

-These are all accessible from HiveJob and PigJob.
+These are all accessible from the simplified jobs.
 See the PigJob description for an example.

 ### Bootstrap Actions